MarySeph/My-Neocities/06 links/Links.md

 - [Dawn H.](https://dawnahwriting.wordpress.com/) - Wordpress website from an online friend.
 She's currently revising and posting her stories from her college days.
 - [Lyrical](https://www.wattpad.com/user/exLyrical) - another Wattpad friend.
 They are publishing quite the ambitious a epic fantasy story.
 - [Mr. Circus Papa](https://tapas.io/MrCircusPapa) - horror comic artist.
 Their artstyle may be cute but their stories portray heavy topics without pulling any punches.
 - [GBPatch](https://gbpatch.itch.io/) - visual novel game dev studio of the cozy and queer variety.
-"Inclusive" in the widest sense of the word..
+"Inclusive" in the widest sense of the word.
 - [Linfamy](https://www.youtube.com/channel/UCBkqDNqao03ldC3u78-Pp8g) - Japenese-American that covers Japanese history and folktales. heavy focus on the female experience and the business of pleasure.

 ## Buttons
-sites from other indie web developers.
+websites of other indie web developers.

 ![[button.gif]] ![[button (4).gif]] ![[button (5).gif]]